martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 be sent in response to other `CERTIFICATE_NEEDED` frames and refer to the same certificate.

 `Request-ID` and `Cert-ID` are sender-local, and the use of the same value by the other peer does not imply any correlation between their frames.
+These values MUST be unique per sender over the lifetime of the connection.

 ## The CERTIFICATE_NEEDED frame {#http-cert-needed}